hoffmangroup/ComputationalHiC/README.md

 Recover the database from the sql backup file:
 `psql davide < ~/SiameseNN_data/davide_dnase_hic_database_2018-03-08.sql`

-Edit the first lines of the *database_management.lua* file this way:
+Check the first lines of the *database_management.lua* file.
+They must be the following:

 `DB_NAME = "davide"`